weirdrubikscube/photographic-diary/README.md

 # photographic-diary

-2001-2002 Interactive Net Art piece (Flash)
+Photographic Diary is a 2001-2002 Interactive Net Art piece about growing up on the Autism Spectrum and struggling with Gender Identity.